LooseLab/Icarust/README.md

 Barcode squiggle can be appended to the randomly selected read by specifying desired barcodes in the config TOML.
 The chance of choosing a barcode within a sample is also specified in the Config TOML.

 This Vec is shared between the Tonic end point and the Data generation thread using a ARC (atomic reference counter) and a mutex for mutual exclusion.
-This allows either thread to get a lock on the vec whilst it is being read and modfified.
+This allows either thread to get a lock on the vec whilst it is being read and modified.

 ### Serving reads
 When a GetLiveReadsRequest GRPC request comes in, any actions specified in that request are sent to the process actions thread.
 If this is the first request, a new asynchronous thread is created, which runs in perpetuity.
 The thread gets a lock on the channels Vec.
-It loops through each ReadInfo and checks if the channel is marked as Stop receving or was unblocked.
+It loops through each ReadInfo and checks if the channel is marked as Stop receiving or was unblocked.
 If not, the amount of squiggle is worked out based on how much time in milliseconds has passed since that read was last served.
 If there is enough a new HashMap (Python Dictionary, Javascript Map/Object) is created and the information and squiggle to return is added to this.
 Once every channel is checked, if there is data to serve, the HashMap is passed via a channel back to the main GRPC server runtime, where it is split up into 24 read chunks.
 These are then sent via the bi-directional stream back to the client (Presumably readfish).

 ### Processing actions.
 The process actions thread loops infinitely, iterating a receiver, which has any received actions sent to it.
 If actions are found, the thread unlocks the shared ReadInfo Vec, and marks the channel that corresponds to the action according to teh action type.

 ### Writing out data.
 The data writeout thread is sent any finished reads (reads that were unblocked or have completed sequencing naturally) via the data generation thread, using message passing with channels.
-This thread iterates the receiver of each channel in a loop, and once 4000 reads have been accrued these are written into a fast5 file, using the VBZ compression plugin provided by ONT.
+This thread iterates the receiver of each channel in a loop, and once 4000 reads have been accrued these are written into a fast5 or pod5 file, using the VBZ compression plugin provided by ONT.
 The fields in the Fast5 file are populated using a mixture of the provided config field values and hardcoded values in the code base.

 </details>